Breitling Navitimer: Variants

 In 1961, Scott Carpenter, one of the original astronauts in the Mercury space program, tasked Breitling with incorporating a 24-hour dial instead of the normal 12-hour dial, due to lack of day and night in space travel.
 Breitling produced the 24-hour Navitimer, which Carpenter wore on his 1962 space flight.
 Breitling proceeded to produce a commercial version of the 24-hour version, the Cosmonaute Navitimer, with both Breitling and AOPA logos.

-The first automatic Navitimer chronograph was introduced to the public in 1969; its movement was co-developed by Breitling, Dubois-Depraz, Heuer, and Hamilton.
+Notable wearers

+The Breitling Navitimer has been worn by several influential individuals in the world of aerospace and beyond, including astronaut Scott Carpenter, jazz musician Miles Davis, and comedian Jerry Seinfeld.